Primary Hyperparathyroidism

 Prognosis

 In patients who underwent parathyroid surgery because of their renal stone disease, there were no recurrences of nephrolithiasis over a decade.
-Parathyroidectomy results in improvement of some neuropsychiatric parameters, such as cognition, mood, anxiety and memory.
+Parathyroidectomy results in improvement of some neuropsychiatric parameters, such as cognition, mood, anxiety, and memory.

-Recent data indicated that the recurrence rate after parathyroidectomy is between 2.1% and 2.5% regardless of the type of the surgery, either open parathyroidectomy or the minimally invasive parathyroidectomy.
+Recent data indicated that the recurrence rate after parathyroidectomy is between 2.1% and 2.5% regardless of the type of surgery, either open parathyroidectomy or minimally invasive parathyroidectomy.
 The percentage decrease in intraoperative PTH was protective against recurrence for both approaches.
 A higher postoperative PTH also independently predicted disease recurrence.

 Timing of symptom improvement after parathyroidectomy for primary hyperparathyroidism: